- Published on

 - Valo Focus editorial team

-Deep Work Without Turning Your Life Into A System
+Deep Work without Turning Your Life into a System

 Deep work does not need a dramatic routine.
 Most people need fewer inputs, a clear target, and enough time to get past the uncomfortable first minutes.